Online Community Health Index

 To cut through all the fluff, lead-ins and background, I’m going to give you the run-down of the contents of the paper Lithium published in December of 2011.

-Those common characteristics are growth, usefulness, popularity, responsiveness, interactive and liveliness.
+Those common characteristics are growth, usefulness, popularity, responsive, interactive and liveliness

 Usefulness refers to an online community’s content.
 In support communities, members need to find answers or get their questions answered.
 In energizing communities, content attracts and engages members.
 In listening communities, it provides indispensible input about a company’s products and services.